Cotya/magento-composer-installer/doc/Autoloading.md

-After some consideration, it was decided that the most reliable place to push Composer's autoloader into Magento was `app/Mage.php`, effectively _changing_ it, including the necessary file just before the `Mage` class declaration.
+After some consideration, it was decided that the most reliable place to push Composer's autoloader into Magento was `app/Mage.php`, effectively _changing_ it, including the necessary file just before the `Mage` class declaration, and after the registering of `Varien_Autoloader`.
 This guarantees that access to 3rd party packages is available in the web app, API calls, crons and shell scripts.
 The "first Magento event dispatch" strategy was also considered, but dismissed as not so reliable.

+The `magento-root-dir` extra config is used to resolve the path to `app/Mage.php`.

 The change needs to be safe and minimal and it's more or less equivalent to `require 'vendor/autoloader.php'`, with the required path being relative to Mage's root.